-Each entry in the formats map consists of a key (the name of the format) as well as the command and the possibly the file extension. extension is the filename extension to be used for newly transcoded files.
-If only the command is given as a string, the file extension defaults to the format's name. command is the command-line to use to transcode audio.
+Each entry in the formats map consists of a key (the name of the format) as well as the command and optionally the file extension. extension is the filename extension to be used for newly transcoded files.
+If only the command is given as a string or the extension is not provided, the file extension defaults to the format's name. command is the command to use to transcode audio.
 The tokens \$source and \$dest in the command are replaced with the paths to the existing and new file.